 At the state level, we have worked to support increased access to crisis services, early treatment/intervention, school-linked mental health, supportive housing, employment services and more.
 We have also worked to promote the importance of voluntary engagement with treatment for those living with a Serious Mental Illness (SMI).

-Check out the 2018 Bluebook here, which provides information about our work in 2018.
+Check out the 2022 Bluebook here, which provides information about our work.

 Working Together to Improve Mental Health Care